 Using my ADHD superpower to my advantage

 While ADHD hyperfocus does have a downside, it is something that you can and should use to your advantage if you have ADHD.
 Your extreme fixation, when it happens, means that you can complete projects in record time.
 And this one of the reasons ADHD is my superpower!

 Whatever you are hyperfocused on, you can do it more quickly and efficiently than someone without ADHD could.
 People with ADHD can be hugely successful, and hyperfocus is a significant contributor to that success.
 Use it to your advantage and view it as a gift.
 Hyperfocus is my superpower.

-Sarah is a native New Yorker who enjoys naps, talking to strangers, and caring for her two small humans and two average-sized cats.
-Like six million other Americans, Sarah lives with Bipolar type II, OCD ADHD, and PTSD
+Sarah, the author of "ADHD is my superpower," is a native New Yorker who enjoys naps, talking to strangers, and caring for her two small humans and two average-sized cats.
+Like six million other Americans, Sarah lives with Bipolar type II, OCD ADHD, and PTSD.